Merseyside: Air

 Liverpool John Lennon Airport is the county's international airport.
 It is in Speke, 6.5 mi south-east of Liverpool city centre, with 5 million departures in 2020.
 Flights are primarily operated by easyJet and Ryanair, and over 70 destinations are served by the airport, including regular flights to the Near East and North Africa.

 The airport is planning substantial expansion, and is forecast to handle more than 12 million passengers by 2030, as well as targeting permanent direct long haul flights and significantly larger terminal facilities.

 Sport

-Merseyside is host to several football league football clubs including Everton, Liverpool and Tranmere Rovers and several non-league football clubs including Marine A.F.C. and Southport F.C.
+Merseyside is host to the football clubs Everton, Liverpool and Tranmere Rovers and several non-league football clubs including Marine A.F.C. and Southport F.C.
 The BrewDog Stadium hosts the St Helens Rugby League team, and Liverpool FC Women.

 Golf courses include Royal Liverpool Golf Club, Royal Birkdale Golf Club, Hillside Golf Club and Southport and Ainsdale Golf Club.
 Cricket clubs include the historic Aigburth Cricket Ground.
 Aintree Motor Racing Circuit hosted the British Grand Prix biennially between 1955 and 1961, and finally in 1962.

 Aintree Racecourse hosts the Grand National, alongside Haydock Park Racecourse, which hosts many other events.
 Hoylake hosts sailing (such as the Southport 24 Hour Race) and is Britain's premier location for sand yachting.
 A ski slope facility is found at The Oval (Wirral).